commissure

 Who we share with

-Only the providers needed to operate: Anthropic / OpenAI (model inference on the request you submit), Stripe (payments), Cloudflare (hosting), and Resend (sign-in emails).
+Only the providers needed to operate: Anthropic / OpenAI / Google (model inference on the request you submit, for the model route you picked), Stripe (payments), Cloudflare (hosting), Resend (sign-in and invite emails), and Twilio (invite texts, when you ask us to send one).
 We do not sell your data, ever, and it is not used to train models.

 Retention & deletion